Now or Later?

 And have less patience with people.

 Why would I listen to this guy talk?
-What's in it for me?
+What do I get out of it?

-This much I know: the oxytocin molecule makes people more sociable "for no reason"!
+This I know more: the oxytocin molecule makes people more sociable "for no reason"!

 "For no reason" is a fundamental part of the consequence.